Emergency Fund Calculator: How Much Do You Really Need?

-Keep reading to learn what an emergency fund is, discover the best tools and apps to calculate exactly what you need, and how to calculate your emergency fund manually.
+Keep reading to learn what an emergency fund is, discover the best tools and apps to calculate exactly what you need, and learn how to calculate your emergency fund manually.

 1. What is an emergency fund and an emergency fund calculator?